sureshsarda/sureshsarda.github.io/content/posts/2017-07-02-vagrant-setting-up-and-tearing-down-development-environments-on-the-fly.md

   try something new, you can fire up a new machine and destroy once you are done.
   Clean slate for all your experiments.
 tags:
-  - devops
+  - programming
-  - Elasticsearch
+  - elasticsearch
-  - kafka
+  - apache kafka
-  - storm
+  - apache storm
 title: Vagrant - Setting up and tearing down development environments on the fly
 category: essay
 ---